UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 This variation of the *for-each* loop, allows to loop over a set of files, optionally chunking together several files in a single iteration.

-The basic structure of a file set definition is this
+The basic structure of a file set definition is this:
 ::

 	"file_sets": [